Reboot-LLC/Reboot-Website/readme.md

                 * *Requires Google Analaytics API*
     * Support Bot
         * *Sends a message on #support if a ticket has been issued or resolved.*
+        * *Currently needs completion of urgency evaluation from issue category.*
     * Reboot Internal *Let's come up with a great name!*
         * *A means of resolving support tickets and other tasks that interface with our internal database.*
         * Further Ideas: